 In April 2021, a third party opposed European Patent No. 3218504, or the EP '504 Patent, which was granted to the University of Geneva in July 2020 and is exclusively licensed to us.
 While the opposition was filed in the name and on behalf of Dr. Ursula Sprenzel, we believe that the real party in interest has not identified itself.
 The patent is directed to our replicating arenavirus platform technology and is part of our strategy to protect current product candidates based on this platform technology, including our lead oncology product candidates HB-201 and HB-202.
 We filed our formal response to the opposition with the European Patent Office (EPO) on September 3, 2021, in which we requested that the opposition be rejected and the EP '504 Patent be maintained as granted.
-It is expected that the EPO's opposition division will issue a preliminary opinion in the next 1 to 4 months, and summons the parties to oral proceedings within the next 6 to 10 months.
+With the communication of June 27, 2022, the EPO's Opposition Division has summoned the parties to oral proceedings scheduled for May 9, 2023, and issued a preliminary opinion, in which it followed our arguments and rejected most of the arguments raised by the opponent, including those against the claims that the Company considers most relevant for the protection of its technology.